 Competitive accumulation of more sophisticated weapons would not add to the basic security of either side.
 Militarily it probably would produce little or no net advantage.
 Economically it would divert resources needed elsewhere.
 Politically it would perpetuate the tensions and fears that are the social fallout of the nuclear arms race.

 In the intervening years, only the level of danger and of cost has changed.
 But these have grown enormously.

 The United States, the most powerful nation of the twentieth century, is repeating the experience of Britain, the most powerful nation of the nineteenth.
 Despite the H-bomb and the ICBM, a British Victorian statesman would find himself quite at home in our current debate over arms policy.
 The industrialization of war, and the growing militarization of industry, which we now call the military-industrial complex, began in England in the middle of the last century.
-To dip back into the history of armament agitation before World War I is to experience a strong feeling of déjà vu.
-Then as now we see the defeat of reason over and over again by the same alliance of …
+To dip back into the history of armament agitation before World War I is to experience a strong feeling of déjà vu.1 Then as now we see the defeat of reason over and over again by the same…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.